pixelated-au/CartScheduler/README.md

 - [ ] Day overseer feature
 - [ ] User tags feature
 - [ ] Notifications feature
 - [ ] If a location or a shift is "re-enabled", the system should first look for schedule conflicts and show those to the admin
+- [ ] Make a 'trainer' user type and allow them to un-restrict users who are with them on a shift.
+This feature needs to be configurable